Marak/node_hash/ReadMe.md

 everytime you want to check if a value matches that hash (in this case, perhaps a login form handler), you can simply call the same hashing method on that value and compare it to the value in your database. if the hashes match, the passwords match.

-you can also provide an optional "salt" that will further encrypt your password, making it even harder to reverse / crack.
+you can also provide an optional "salt" that will further encrypt your password, making it even harder to reverse / crack. you should use a unique salt for every password and store that salt.

 ##usage